renecannao/proxysql-old/README.rst

 * **stack_size**

   Specify the stack size used by every thread created in proxysql , in bytes .
-Default is 262144 ( 256KB ) , minimum is 65536 ( 64KB ) , and no maximum is defined.
+Default is 524288 ( 512KB ) , minimum is 65536 ( 64KB ) , and no maximum is defined.

   The default stack_size in Linux is 8MB.
 Starting hundreds of connections/threads will quickly eat all memory so we need to lower this down to be more memory efficient.

+  Latest versions of ProxySQL use threads pool instead of one thread per connection, therefore now the stack size has little memory footprint.

 * **net_buffer_size**